system76/docs/_articles/switch-from-macos-to-popos.md

 Jitsi is a multi-user video chat program which runs in a browser.
-Similar in functionality to Zoom, it allows password protected rooms, phone-dial-in and IM-ing alongside video-chat.
+It allows password protected rooms, phone-dial-in and IM-ing alongside video-chat.
 All calls are encrypted by default using HTTPS, with additional end-to-end encryption options also offered.
 The System76 team makes daily use of the Jitsi platform.

-There are also Linux clients for popular apps like Discord, Skype and Zoom.
+Linux clients are available for popular apps like Discord, Skype and Zoom.

 ## [Take Selfies](#take-selfies)

 **macOS**
 - Photobooth (default)

-macOS has an included application called Photobooth which allows you and your friends to take webcam photos and videos from your computer's webcam.
-It also offers the ability to apply various filters to the images and videos.

 ![photobooth](/images/macOS-Screenshots/photobooth.png)

 **Pop!\_OS**
 - Cheese (available in the Pop!\_Shop)

-While not included by default, there is a very similar program available in the Pop!\_Shop called "Cheese."
-Cheese also allows you to take webcam selfies, and apply image filters.
+There is a program available in the Pop!\_Shop called "Cheese."
+Cheese allows users to take webcam selfies, and apply image filters.

 ![cheese](/images/pop-os-screenshots/cheese.png)